Data 88E: Economic Models

 External to UC Berkeley

 If you are external to UC Berkeley, some of the links on this website may lead to UC Berkeley only material requiring authentication.
 You should be able to find the lectures slides, and textbook from the website.
-The lecture notebooks, labs and projects should be findable on Github - where you can download them and open either locall, or e.g. via Google Colab.
+The lecture notebooks, labs and projects should be findable on Github - where you can download them and open either locally, or via something like Google Colab.
 Unfortunately the videos are not shareable at this time, but a series of videos can be found at the EdX course.
 If you are an educator we make many resources available around sharing the Data 8 material Zero to Data 8.

 We are always interested to know about other educators who are innovating in this space!
 Please reach out if you are teaching in this space, interested to collaborate, have questions about the material Github Discussions.